bugthing/dotfiles/README.md

 Here is a repo containing my dot files.

 I use the gnu tool `stow` to manage them.
+Or the bash script included

 Install stow
 ------------